 Answer: Yes!
 After 2 inches of snow has fallen there is a parking ban on designated snow routes.
 These snow routes are plainly marked.
 But, if you have a question concerning whether or not a particular street is a snow route or not, please call either Public Works at 630-232-1501 or the Geneva Police Department at 630-232-4736.

 After 3 inches of snow has fallen there is a parking ban on all streets within the City.
-This ban remains in effect until the street is cleared of snow and ice for the length of an entire block.
+This ban remains in effect until 12 hours after the snowfall or if the street is cleared of snow and ice for the length of an entire block.
 Vehicles parked in violation of either of these bans will be ticketed and may be towed at the owner's expense.

 I'm disabled, how do I get a handicapped placard?